If I Should Fall

-If I Should Fall (full title: If I Should Fall: A True Story of the Afghan War Experience) is a Canadian documentary film about Marc Diab, a Canadian soldier of Lebanese origin serving in Afghanistan.
+If I Should Fall (full title: If I Should Fall: A True Story of the Afghan War Experience) is a Canadian documentary film about Marc Diab, a Canadian soldier of Lebanese Maronite origin serving in the War in Afghanistan (2001–2021).

 Background

 Diab was born on 23 September 1986 in Ain Ebel, Lebanon to Hani Diab and Jihan Falah.
 He had two older sisters, Jessica and Maya.
 He and his family immigrated to Canada in 2000, and Marc became a Canadian citizen on 11 June 2004.
 Living in Mississauga, Ontario, he was very active in his community and took part in many church and youth projects.

 He later joined the Canadian Forces.
 While on leave, he regularly returned to his hometown and participated in youth camps, inspiring the children and mentoring them, taking a lot of video footage and photographs.
 When he left for Afghanistan, a popular Facebook account was created in his support.

 He was killed on 8 March 2009 after his vehicle hit an improvised explosive device (IED) in Shah Wali Kot district, Kandahar province.
 He was just 22 years old and weeks away from coming home.
 Diab had fallen in love with Mary Barakat, a fellow Lebanese-Canadian, who he had known since their families lived in Lebanon.
 He had planned to propose and buy an apartment as soon as he returned home from his assignment.
 He was the 112th Canadian soldier to die in Afghanistan.

 There was a huge outpour of grief and support from his community after his death.
 Trooper Marc Diab Memorial Park was inaugurated in June 2010 in Mississauga, Ontario in his memory.
-His family and relatives opened a Lebanese restaurant, Madameek, in his memory, just next to his base in Petawawa.
+His family and relatives opened a Lebanese restaurant, Madameek, in his memory, just next to his base in Petawawa, Ontario.
 The restaurant contains memorabilia that once belonged to Diab.